-The predecessor to The W. Garfield Weston Foundation was first established in the 1950s by Willard Garfield Weston and his wife Reta, with a donation of shares from the family company, George Weston Limited.
+The predecessor to the Weston Family Foundation was first established in the 1950s by Willard Garfield Weston and his wife Reta, with a donation of shares from the family company, George Weston Limited.
 The Founders believed that because the funds were generated through the hard work and success of Canadian businesses, the Foundation’s donations should be given in Canada for the benefit of Canadians.

 At the outset of the Family’s charitable giving, grants were mainly directed towards innovative community efforts, medical research, hospitals, universities and projects for children and young people.
 Many of the grants were given anonymously.

 In the 1970’s and 1980’s, Garfield and Reta’s children assumed more responsibility for the Family’s philanthropy.
 Through this work, the daughters and sons were given the opportunity to contribute to a better society and develop personal judgment and potential.
 Miriam Burnett, the eldest of Garfield and Reta’s nine children, became Chairman and along with her siblings, began to take leadership in giving.

 During this period, grants focused on community outreach, the environment, arts and culture and medical research.
 Exemplary grants within these areas have shaped the Foundation’s mandate today.